kubeflow/website/content/docs/pipelines/overview/concepts/pipeline.md

 the pipeline and the inputs and outputs of each component.

-When you run a pipeline, the system launches one or more Kubernetes Pods corresponding to the [steps (components)](/docs/pipelines/overview/concepts/step/) in your workflow (pipeline).
+When you run a pipeline, the system launches one or more Kubernetes Pods corresponding to the [steps](/docs/pipelines/overview/concepts/step/) (components) in your workflow (pipeline).
 The Pods start Docker containers, and the containers in turn start your programs.

-After developing your pipeline, you can upload using the Kubeflow Pipelines UI or the Kubeflow Pipelines SDK.
+After developing your pipeline, you can upload your pipeline using the Kubeflow Pipelines UI or the Kubeflow Pipelines SDK.

 ## Next steps